postcss/postcss-media-minmax/README.md

 # PostCSS Media Minmax [![Build Status](https://travis-ci.org/postcss/postcss-media-minmax.svg)](https://travis-ci.org/postcss/postcss-media-minmax)

-> Writing simple and graceful Media Queries!
+> Writing simple and graceful media queries!

-The `min-width`,`max-width` and many other propertys of Media Queries are really confused, every time I see them, I want to cry.
-Right now in the new specs, you can use more intuitive  <= or >= to instead of the  min-/max- prefix of media queries.
+The `min-width`, `max-width` and many other properties of media queries are really confusing.
+I want to cry every time I see them.
+But right now according to the new specs, you can use more intuitive `<=` or `>=` to replace the  `min-`/`max-` prefixes in media queries.

-This is a supporting [CSS Media Queries Level 4](http://dev.w3.org/csswg/mediaqueries/) Polyfill plugin,which let you can ues these features right now.
-Mom won't never worry  about my study, so amazing!
+This is a polyfill plugin which supports [CSS Media Queries Level 4](http://dev.w3.org/csswg/mediaqueries/) and gives you access to the new features right away.
+Mom will never worry about my study any more.
+So amazing!

 [简体中文](README-zh.md)